pr3sh/data_structs_and_algos/README.md

 - **`Space Complexity`**
 The space complexity for a hash table is *`O(n)`*, where *n* is the number of entries.
 This accounts for the storage of keys and their associated values.

+> Useful ways to manipulate dictionaries in *Python*.
 ```python
 #initialization
 d = {}